arashboustani/flask_api/README.md

 ## Getting started
 ### Conda (Recommended)

+One option is to install and run the python codes using [conda virtual environment](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).

 Create a conda environment called _flex-logix_ with all dependencies.
 This command prepare the environment for Flex-Logix scripts.
 ```commandline
 conda env create -f flask.yml
 conda activate flask
 ```